13 Top-Rated Ski Resorts near Toronto, 2023

 Where to Stay Nearby

 Mt.
 St. Louis Moonstone is roughly equidistant from the towns of Orillia and Barrie.
 Both these cities have a full range of accommodation, from cheap inns right through to luxury hotels.
-Although both cities boast a wide array of hotels and restaurants to suit any palate, Barrie is the larger center with more choice.
+Although both cities boast a wide array of hotels and restaurants to suit any palate, Barrie is the larger center with more choices.

 4. Bristol Mountain, NY